MHCommunity/mousehunt-improved/README.md

 ### Fixes

+- Fixes the Passing Parcel collectible display to match the other collectibles.
 - Fixes the vertical spacing for the Weekly & Friends checkboxes on scoreboards.
 - Updates the team, scoreboard, and forum icons in the main navigation to be the intended ones.
 - Fixes dropdown arrow direction in the top menu.